MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-cosmosdb-for-nosql.md

 **Connection name**: Specify a name for your connection.<br>
 **Connection type**: Select **Azure CosmosDB (Data pipeline)** for your connection type.<br>
 **Account Endpoint**: Enter your account endpoint URL of your Azure Cosmos DB for NoSQL.<br>
-**Database**: Enter the database id of your Azure Cosmos DB for NoSQL.
+**Database**: Enter the database ID of your Azure Cosmos DB for NoSQL.

 ### Step 2:  Select and set your authentication